-- Any unwelcome touching, hugging or kissing; - Any staring or leering; - Any suggestive comments or jokes; - Any sexually explicit pictures, screensavers, posters or drawings; - Any unwanted invitations to go out on dates or requests for sex or sexual favours;

-- Any unwelcome sexual advances; - Any intrusive questions about an employee's private life or an employee's body; - Any unnecessary familiarity such as deliberately brushing against someone or touching someone:

-- Any insults or taunts of a sexual nature; - Any sexually explicit emails or SMS messages.
-This includes any message sent by social media including Facebook or Twitter;

-Accessing any sexually explicit internet sites, or storing sexually explicit material on any Bowls exposure, sexual assault, stalking or obscene communications.
+- Any unwelcome touching, hugging or kissing. - Any staring or leering. - Any suggestive comments or jokes. - Any sexually explicit pictures, screensavers, posters or drawings. - Any unwanted invitations to go out on dates or requests for sex or sexual favours. - Any unwelcome sexual advances. - Any intrusive questions about an employee's private life or an employee's body. - Any unnecessary familiarity such as deliberately brushing against someone or touching someone. - Any insults or taunts of a sexual nature. - Any sexually explicit emails or SMS messages.
+This includes any message sent by social media including Facebook or Twitter. - Accessing any sexually explicit internet sites or storing sexually explicit material on any BQ digital device or computer. - Any behaviour which would also breach a criminal law such as physical assault, indecent exposure, sexual assault, stalking or obscene communications.

-Queensland computer; and/or

-Any behaviour which would also breach a criminal law such as physical assault, indecent